mauricekorf/CarefullyCausal/README.md

 #> the definition of the exposure would not result in a different outcome.
 See $Assumption$consistency
 #> for a more in-depth explanation and examples.
 #>
+#> [4] No interference: assumes that the exposure 'qsmk' applied to one unit does not affect the outcome of other units.
+#>
-#> [4] No measurement error: assumes that all variables were measured without substantial error, such that
+#> [5] No measurement error: assumes that all variables were measured without substantial error, such that
 #> no substantial measurement bias is present.
-However, if the presence of substantial measurement bias is plausible,
-#> then the estimated effects should be carefully reconsidered as being causal effects.
-See $Assumptions$no_measurement_error
-#> for a further discussion
+See $Assumptions$no_measurement_error for a further discussion
 #>
-#> [5] Well-specified models: assumes that any models used are well-specified meaning that they include all
+#> [6] Well-specified models: assumes that any models used are well-specified meaning that they include all
 #> relevant non-linearities and/or statistical interactions
 ```